EntropicEffect/CUDA_Benchmark/README.md

 # CUDA_Benchmark
-Benchmarking the performance of CUDA with forking
+Benchmarking the performance of CUDA with branching in kernel.